csrichardkim/csrichardkim.github.io/essays/difficulty.md

 ## Note on AI
 I prompted Claude with my own typed answers to the essay's questions, and asked it to format my paragraphs into an essay.
 It provided the structure and additional grammatical checks.
-Mahalo.
+Mahalo for listening.